ajratner/truc/beaker/README.md

 Some notes on getting beaker to run:
 * To run from linux server e.g. raiders2: `./beaker.command --public-server`
 * **Currently only works on Firefox ([see issue](https://github.com/twosigma/beaker-notebook/issues/1963))**
+* Note that language options have to be re-set for each notebook (TODO: look up if way to set this up better).
+E.g. add to IPython:

+    %load_ext autoreload
+    %autoreload 2

 * Specifying language binaries locations: edit `~/.beaker/v1/config/beaker.pref.json` while beaker not running ([see docs](https://github.com/twosigma/beaker-notebook/wiki/Language-Preferences))